Search for Important Questions

 3. Who wrote 'Religion and Society among the Coorgs of South India'?

-2. Who proposed the theory of 'End of History'?
+3. Who presented the theory of 'End of History'?

 1. Comment on the contribution of women in the Indian National Movement.